nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 A reduced-size copy of this image is plotted in the `REPORT.pdf`, where details about the coordinates, colorbar, and more can be found.

-Example RIFG Browse Image (reduced size), from ALOS-2 derived data:
+Example RIFG Browse Image (reduced size), generated from ALOS/PALSAR data:

 ![Example RIFG Browse Image](images/browse_RIFG_compressed.jpg)